ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-overview.md

 Note that the blue nodes output *local poses*.
 That means the pose data is in a certain format.
 Data in this format can be used for certain operations, however, the data cannot be output in this format.
 Therefore the next step is to convert the pose from *local space* to *model space*.
 Once the data is in *model space* there are other operations that can be done with it.

-In this graph, though, the converted pose is simply forwarded to the [output node (TODO)](anim-nodes-output.md).
+In this graph, though, the converted pose is simply forwarded to the [output node](anim-nodes-output.md).
 This is always the final step.

 ## Summary